JulianWard147/phase_2_group_4/README.md

 Several variables were processed out to make categorical data.
 The waterfront data had some holes.
 After a quick check on the latitude/longitude data, it was decided that these missing data points were likely not waterfront property, and nulls were filled with nos.
 Grade was turned into numeric data.
 A quick check was run on sqft_living.
-To weed out extreme outliers, any values that were too different than the neighbors.
+To weed out extreme outliers, we dropped any values that were too different than their neighbors.
 A look at bedroom revealed an outlier.
 A process was devised to clean out anything over 3x standard deviations.

 ### The simple model